 #1 – Long Term Loans

-The long term loan is the debt held by a company that has a maturity of more than 12 months.
-However, when a portion of the long term loan is due within one year, that portion is moved to the current liabilities section.
+A long-term loan is an example of long-term liabilities.
+The company holds a debt with a maturity of over 12 months.
+However, when a portion of the long-term loan is due within one year, that portion is moved to the current liabilities section.

-Since the entire long term portion of capital may not be funded by shareholders funds, long term loans come into the picture.
-There are certain capital intensive industries like power and infrastructure which require a higher component of long term debt.
-However, an excessively high component of long term loans is a red flag and may even lead to the organization going into liquidation.
+Since shareholders’ funds may not fund the entire long-term portion of capital, long-term loans come into the picture.
+Certain capital-intensive industries like power and infrastructure require a higher component of long-term debt.
+However, an excessively high component of long-term loans is a red flag and may even lead to the organization’s liquidation.

 #2 – Bonds

-Bonds are a part of long term debt, but with certain special characteristics.
-A bond is a fixed income instrument.
+Bonds are a part of long-term debt but with certain special characteristics.
+A bond is a fixed-income instrument.
 It represents a loan given by a borrower.
 Those who own the bond are the debtholders or creditors of the entity issuing the bond.
-Bonds are used by sovereign entities, municipal bodies, companies, etc. to raise capital.
-Governments issue bonds generally to fund their infrastructure requirements such as building roads, dams, airports, ports and undertaking other projects.
-Companies issue bonds generally to fund their Capex requirements or to fund their research and development activities.
+Sovereign entities, municipal bodies, companies, etc., utilize bonds to raise capital.
+Governments generally issue bonds to fund infrastructure requirements, such as building roads, dams, airports, ports, and other projects.
+Companies generally issue bonds to fund their Capex requirements or research and development activities.
 Corporate bonds generally carry a higher interest rate than government bonds.
-Many bonds can be traded through recognized exchanges and some are traded over the counter (OTC), making them freely transferable.
-In certain cases, bonds are repurchased before the maturity date by the issuer.
+Recognized exchanges facilitate the trading of many bonds, while others are traded over the counter (OTC), allowing for their free transferability.
+In certain cases, the issuer repurchases bonds before the maturity date.

-The interest payment on a bond is known as the coupon.
-These coupon payments are generally made regularly over the period of the bond.
-The date when the bond becomes due is known as the maturity date.
+The bond makes regular coupon payments throughout its duration, representing the interest payment.
+The bond reaches its maturity date on a specific date.
 Bond prices fall when there is a rise in interest rates and vice versa.
 Thus, bond prices and interest rates are inversely related.
 The initial price of a bond is generally $100 or $1,000.
-Bonds are generally issued as face value.
+Companies or governments generally issue bonds at face value.

-Based on their risk, bonds are rated by rating agencies such as Standard and Poor, Fitch Ratings, Moody’s, etc. These ratings can be Investment grade or non-Investment grade.
-The rating given represents the degree of safety of principal and interest of that bond.
+Rating agencies such as Standard and Poor, Fitch Ratings, Moody’s, etc., rate bonds based on their risk.
+These ratings can be Investment grade or non-investment grade.
+The rating represents the degree of safety of the principal and the bond’s interest.
 For instance, AAA-rated bonds have a very high degree of safety of principal and interest.

 #3 – Debentures

-Debentures are fixed-income instruments that are unsecured.
-However, in certain countries, secured debentures are also issued.
-Debentures pay a fixed coupon rate and are redeemable on a fixed date.
-In some countries, the term debenture is used interchangeably with bonds.
-There are some convertible debentures, which can be converted into equity shares after a certain period.
-Non-convertible debentures cannot be converted into equity shares and carry a higher interest rate as compared to convertible debentures.
-Debentures, like bonds, are also given a credit rating depending on their risk.
+In certain countries, companies issue debentures as fixed-income instruments, which can be either unsecured or secured.
+Debentures provide a fixed coupon rate and have a predetermined redemption date.
+In some countries, “debenture” is used interchangeably with “bonds.”
+Furthermore, certain convertible debentures can be converted into equity shares after a specific period.
+Non-convertible debentures, in contrast, cannot be converted into equity shares and generally carry a higher interest rate.
+Like bonds, debentures receive a credit rating based on risk level.

 Debentures carry interest rate risk.
-This implies that if interest rates are rising, debentures which are issued earlier may give lower interest than current debt instruments.
-The interest rate on debentures is either fixed or floating.
-Generally, 10 year Treasury bonds are used as a benchmark for floating rate debentures.
-Investors have to take care about the creditworthiness of an issuer while investing in debentures.
-If investors do not take into account the creditworthiness of the issuer, credit risk may materialize.
-In other words, the issuer may become incapable of paying the money due.
+This implies that if interest rates rise, earlier debentures may give lower interest than current debt instruments.
+Debentures can have either a fixed or floating interest rate.
+Floating rate debentures commonly use 10-year Treasury bonds as a benchmark.
+Investors have to take care of an issuer’s creditworthiness while investing in debentures.
+If investors do not consider the issuer’s creditworthiness, credit risk may materialize.
+In other words, the issuer may be incapable of paying due money.
 Another disadvantage of debentures from an investor’s perspective is that the inflation rate may be higher than the interest rate on dentures.

-Debenture interest payments are made before stock dividends are paid to shareholders.
-Similarly, debenture payments have a higher priority than payments to shareholders in the event of liquidation of a company.
+Before paying dividends to shareholders, companies make interest payments on debentures.
+Similarly, debenture payments have a higher priority than payments to shareholders in the event of the liquidation of a company.
 There are different categories of debentures.
-For instance, senior debentures have a higher priority of payment as compared to subordinated debentures.
+For instance, senior debentures have a higher priority of payment than subordinated debentures.

 #4 – Pension Liabilities

 Pension commitments given by an organization lead to pension liabilities.
-Pension liability refers to the difference between the total money that is due to retirees and the actual amount of money held by the organization to make these payments.
-Thus, pension liability occurs when an organization has less money than it requires for paying its future pensions.
-When there is a defined benefit scheme followed by an organization, pension liabilities occur.
+Pension liability refers to the difference between the total money due to retirees and the amount of money held by the organization to make these payments.
+Thus, pension liability occurs when an organization has less money than it requires to pay its future pensions.
+When an organization follows a defined benefit scheme, pension liabilities occur.

-A company should take care that it keeps its long term liabilities in check.
-If long term liabilities are a high proportion of operating cash flows, then it could create problems for the company.
-Similarly, if long term liabilities show a rising trend, then it could be a red flag.
+A company should take care that it keeps its long-term liabilities in check.
+If long-term liabilities are a high proportion of operating cash flows, it could create problems for the company.
+Similarly, if long-term liabilities show a rising trend, it could be a red flag.